 The number of hidden units, Nh, used for the recurrent layers (the same Nh was used for all recurrent layers for the models with a cascade of LSTM layers) was varied from 100 (Nhstart) to 400 (Nhmax) in steps of 100 (Nhstep).
-The number of hidden units employed by the De was chosen to be either half (applying the floor function to round the result), the same, or twice the number of hidden units which were employed by the previous recurrent layer.
+The number of hidden units employed by the De was chosen to be either half (applying the floor function to round the result), the same, or twice the number of hidden units that were employed by the previous recurrent layer.
 It was empirically observed that the use of more than 35 time steps or more than 400 hidden units did not lead to a significant increase in performance.
 Table 2 presents the algorithm’s pseudo-code.

 The NREM classifier was only tuned for the best overlapping scenario (for the 1D-CNN) or best number of time steps (for the LSTM) identified for the A phase classifier since the NREM classifier was fed with the same input as the A phase classification, and is only intended to be used in the correction procedure and for the sleep quality metric estimation.
 No balancing operation (oversampling the minority class or undersampling the majority class so that all classes have the same number of samples) was implemented in any training or testing dataset since it can alter the expected distribution of the data.
 Conversely, it was observed that the classifier’s performance could be significantly improved by using cost-sensitive learning (apply a greater cost when misclassifying an element of the minority class compared to an event from the majority class).
 This observation is particularly relevant for the A phase classification since it is sturdily unbalanced (significantly more “not-A” than “A” events).
 Hence, this approach was used for the development of the classifiers [48].